First Alert Forecast: seasonable warmth at home, tropics may be “heating up”

 WILMINGTON, N.C.
-(WECT) -Hi on a Monday afternoon!
-Hope you’ve been enjoying the mellow-mild start to June after that blistering-hot finish to May!
+(WECT) - Hi on a Monday!
+Hope you've been enjoying the mellow-mild start to June after that blistering-hot finish to May!
 Odds for still-needed rain perk up in the latter portions of your seven-day forecast but, right now, enjoy some pleasant late spring / early summer weather for...

 Monday: partly sunny, 20% chance of a pop-up shower or storm, north winds mainly 5-15 mph, afternoon high temperatures mainly in the upper 80s.